About & method.

 Q.03How do I suggest a source?

 From the Sources page, at the bottom, "Add a source".
-You paste the URL, I check manually (quality, frequency, fit), and add if it matches the feed.
+You paste the URL, I check manually (quality, frequency, conversion relevance), and add if it matches the feed.
 You can also ping me on X or by email.

 Q.04Is my data shared?